niklas-w/Molecular-systematics-course/Tutorials/6.DivergenceTime/Readme.md

 The BEAUti interface has six different tabs, of which (at the top of the window), the first one "Partitions" is currently selected.
 First need to specify settings regarding the partitioning in the currently open tab.

 Select the 3 partitions rows and click on **Link Trees** and **Link Clock Models** near the top of the BEAUti window.
-This will force BEAST2 to use all partitions together to infere a tree or a clock model.
+This will force BEAST2 to use all partitions together to infer a tree or a clock model.
 Also rename **Clock Model** name of the partitions to `clock` by changing the **Clock Name** for any of the partitions and hitting enter!
 Do the same for the **Tree** and call it `tree`.
 Now you should have something like this:

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/6.DivergenceTime/Beast2.png" alt="Beast2" width="800"></p>